St. John’s Quarter represents a site of 10 hectares at the eastern portion of the city bounded by the River Irwell.

-This initial appraisal, developed with the design team and Deloittes Planning Consultants informed initial wider planning options.
-Of key importance was an understanding of site construction logistics where RoC Consulting made significant inputs!
+This initial appraisal, developed with the design team and Deloitte Planning Consultants, informed initial wider planning options.
+Of key importance was an understanding of site construction logistics where RoC Consulting made significant input.

 Whilst the conclusion of all of these studies was the submission of a planning application we used the data gathered to prepare a “comprehensive” technical constraints plan for the entire site.
 This included the Flood Risk Assessment, negotiation of a free outfall discharge into the River Irwell and geo-environmental desk top studies.
 Thus gaining maximum value from the Planning Submission studies.

 The technical constraints report, included plot specific constraint plans and encompassed archaeology and heritage considerations, drainage strategy, ground conditions, foundation solutions, utility diversions and a synopsis on further surveys/ investigations that would be required.Challenges/Solutions